So Much About Birds!

 This Tuesday, the weather was so lovely, I thought we could continue the theme, outside on the patio!

 Happy, just sitting

-You can't force wonderful conversations and thoughts and ideas... even with the help of lovely weather.
-Sometimes you can spark a memory or a creative moment and sometimes you just sit back and enjoy each other peacefully.
+You can't force wonderful conversations... even with the help of lovely weather.
+Sometimes you can spark a memory or a creative moment and sometimes you just sit back and peacefully enjoy each other.